 - Include unrefined carbs (low glycemic index) with protein and fiber rich diet to regulate blood glucose release, as both high and low blood sugar levels can increase incidence of insomnia

-5 :: Sine Wave Breathing for insomnia The easiest yoga proficiency is proper Sine Wave breathing routine i.e. breathe in and out through nostril, which activates parasympathetic nervous system – creating muscular, mental and emotional relaxation.
-Sine wave Breathing is done before going to bed.
+6 :: Relaxed Breathing for insomnia.
+The easiest yoga proficiency is simple relaxed breathing routine i.e. breathe in and out through nostril, which activates parasympathetic nervous system – creating muscular, mental and emotional relaxation.
+Relaxed breathing can be done before going to bed.
 Another technique called brahmari Pranayama, which has been proved to be effective in treating insomnia by creating vibrations in the brain; it can create a soothing (alpha waves) effect.

-Other Pranayama like deep breathing, anuloma-viloma, bhastrika, kapalabhati, shauchapranayama can also be performed as they are reported to be very effective in the treatment of stress related disorders including insomnia.
+Other pranayama like deep breathing, anuloma-viloma, bhastrika, kapalabhati, shaucha pranayama can also be performed as they are reported to be very effective in the treatment of stress related disorders including insomnia.
 Read on… Relaxed Breathing: A guide to a good night sleep.

-6 :: Meditation for Insomnia A study at The Stanford Medical Center found that a 6-week program of Mindfulness Meditation and Cognitive Behavioral Therapy can improve sleep.
+7 :: Meditation for insomnia.
+A study at The Stanford Medical Center found that a 6-week program of Mindfulness Meditation and Cognitive Behavioral Therapy can improve sleep.

 Researchers from the University of Massachusetts Medical School have developed an effective sleep therapy that includes Meditation as an important component.